Master's programme in Design - Spatial Design

 - drawings/3D-objects that you consider show movement, direction and scale.

-Your portfolio must also demonstrate your ability to make drawings and understand them by presenting, for instance,
+Your portfolio must also demonstrate your ability to make drawings and understand them by presenting, for example:

 - scale drawings in the technique of your choice (freehand, digital media) of any object/room/spatiality/project you choose.